 Exclusive use areas are one of the most misunderstood legal concepts relating to sectional title schemes.
 Yet most schemes have registered or rule-based exclusive use areas.
 Examples of areas that can be made subject to exclusive use include patios, garden areas, balconies, storerooms and parking bays.

-The Paddocks Workshop on Exclusive Use Areas in Sectional Title Schemes, provides the training that trustees and other role players, such as the managing agent, will need to understand how to deal with exclusive use areas in sectional title schemes.
+The UCT Exclusive Use Areas in Sectional Title Schemes workshop, provides the training that trustees and other role players, such as the managing agent, will need to understand how to deal with exclusive use areas in sectional title schemes.